dotnet/runtime/docs/workflow/ci/pipelines-overview.md

 ### SourceGen Orchestrated tests

-Consolidated runtime tests generate an entrypoint assembly during build.
+Consolidated runtime tests generate an entry point assembly during build.
 The source generation globs the tests that will run and essentially generates a `Main` method that runs each test in a `try`/`catch` block while capturing all the necessary output.
-There's a few tests that require isolation and instead of calling into them in-proc, the call essentially starts another process as appropriate.
+There are a few tests that require isolation and instead of calling into them in-proc, the call essentially starts another process as appropriate.
 The main advantage of this method is that it relies less heavily on process isolation making testing more cost-efficient each test runs in process isolation.
 However, this also means the first native unhandled/ managed unhandleable exception will pause all testing - much like what happens with library test.
 The merged runner that invokes the tests sequentially is hosted under a watchdog to handle hangs and there's a log fixer that runs after to try to fixup the corrupted logs in case of a crash so that Helix can report the workitem progress as much as possible.
 The usual flow for a Helix workitem of this type is as follows:

 ```mermaid
 sequenceDiagram